sheoran21/NTU-Intro-to-Computer-programming-labs/README.md

 # My-first-Repository-1
-It is my first repository to learn more about the Github Author - Ashok Sheoran
+It is my first repository to learn more about the Github.
+Author - Ashok Sheoran